danwhitfield/sparql-executor-vscode-extension/README.md

 - Adds support for SPARQL results output in JSON
 - Fixes VS code status bar issue when SPARQL query fails

+### 1.1.1

+- Fixes issue where focus is pulled away from SPARQL query in editor to output console when showing SPARQL query results in JSON output format